 Chicks are super tiny and it’s hard to imagine how much bigger they’ll get when fully grown!

 However, they do grow, and they grow QUICK.
 Don’t pack them in the coop like sardines, because that’s when the picking and pecking starts and it’ll be very difficult to keep their home clean.

 The outdoor run space needs to be about 10 square feet per bird, which means you’ll need a 40 square foot run for 4 hens!
 The coop for the same number of hens should be 16 square feet (that’s 4 square feet per hen) in addition to the run.

 If you bought too many chickens you may not be in compliance with the local ordinances, which can get you in trouble.
 In addition, you’ll end up with fighting hens, dirty eggs, broken eggs that trigger egg eating, dirty and disheveled looking birds, mud, and odor.

 Hens need a little space to do their normal hen activities.
-If they don’t have their personal bubble to dust bathe, stretch their wings, peck and scratch, and preen they can start to become stressed.
+If they don’t have their personal bubble to dust bathe, stretch their wings, peck, and scratch, and preen they can start to become stressed.

-The more chickens you have packed into a space means the more often it needs to be cleaned.
+The more chickens you have packed into space means the more often it needs to be cleaned.
 Combine that with spilled feed and water and you can quickly become tired of dealing with the mess (and your neighbors will become tired of your chickens.)